multimediaeval/multimediaeval.github.io/_editions/2020/tasks/memorability.md

 *See the [MediaEval 2020 webpage](https://multimediaeval.github.io/editions/2020/) for information on how to register and participate.*

 #### News
+* 12 October: Testing set videos and features have been released
 * 30 September: More annotations for the training set have been released

 #### Help for Annotations